vaporyhumo/new_blog/the_basics_code_smells.md

 The ability to recognize and correct Code Smells is one of the basic abilities that distinguishes inexperienced developers from more senior ones.

-This post ins not meant to be an in-depth explanation of every code smell, but rather an introduction to them and a refresher that will allow you to reflect on whether you know and remember them correctly.
+This post is not meant to be an in-depth explanation of every code smell, but rather an introduction to them and a refresher that will allow you to reflect on whether you know and remember them correctly.